amedeos/amedeos.github.io/_drafts/2023-02-26-Change-ODF-osd-disk-flavor.md

     health: HEALTH_OK
 ```

-**WARNING:** if your cluster is not in **HEALTH_OK**, stop any activities and check first ODF state!
+**WARNING:** if your cluster is not in **HEALTH_OK**, stop any activities and check the ODF state!

 ## Add Capacity
-Add new capacity to your cluster using new OSD flavor, in my case original storageDeviceSets is using 0.5TiB disks:
+Add new capacity to your cluster using the new OSD flavor; in my case, the original storageDeviceSets is using 0.5TiB disks:

 ```bash
 $ oc get storagecluster ocs-storagecluster -n openshift-storage -oyaml